 Our equity agreements

-Since our inception, we’ve endeavored to lead with equity.
-Both board and staff are continually exploring how we embed equity into our organizational DNA—from vision and strategy, to learning and community relationships, to grantmaking and advocacy, to operations and investing.
+Since our beginning, we’ve strived to lead with equity.
+Our board and staff are continually exploring how we embed equity into the foundations of our organization—from vision and strategy, to learning and community relationship-building, to grantmaking and advocacy, to operations and investing.
 As part of this work, we’ve developed equity commitments that articulate our shared understanding and agreement on how we can live the Foundation’s commitment to equity.
 Read more.

-As we build relationships with communities and develop our grantmaking, we are reflecting on the experiences and guidance shared by leaders across Washington about what it means to be a respectful philanthropic partner.
+As we build relationships with community leaders and organizations and develop our grantmaking strategies, we are reflecting on the experiences and guidance shared by people across Washington about what it means to be a respectful philanthropic partner.
 To hold ourselves accountable, we have begun to articulate how we will approach critical areas of our work and the decisions we make.
 Read more.